TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 - The drawdown resets daily based on the previous day's closing balance.

-- Once the account reaches the lock threshold (e.g., $52,100 for a $50k account), the drawdown locks at $50,100, providing permanent protection of that capital floor.
+- On a funded account, once the balance reaches the lock threshold (e.g., $52,100 for a $50k account), the drawdown locks at $50,100, providing permanent protection of that capital floor (evaluation accounts do not lock).

 Strategic Advantage: This structure favors traders who are comfortable holding positions through volatility.
 A trader can be up $1,000 intraday on a $50k account, give back those gains, and close the day at break-even—and the EOD drawdown remains completely unaffected.
 With an intraday trailing drawdown system, that $1,000 peak would have permanently raised the drawdown floor, consuming $1,000 of your buffer even though you ended flat.
 This is a significant advantage for traders who experience normal intraday fluctuations.